Special Education: Protecting Your Child, Protecting Your Rights

 - the student, if 18 years of age or older; or

 - another person such as a pediatrician or social worker.

 The school must make a referral to special education for any child who has been repeatedly suspended or whose attendance, behavior, or progress in school is unsatisfactory.
 You may ask for a referral to special education if you believe your child has a disability but a referral has not been made by anyone else.
-You shouldn’t hesitate to ask for a referral--but make sure it is in writing!
+You can ask for a referral - be sure it is in writing!